 This hearty one-pot chicken stew practically cooks itself!
 It’s made all in one-pot with tender chunks of chicken and savory veggies.
 Enjoy it with crusty bread for an ultimate cold-weather meal!

 This chicken stew is a readers’ favorite around here.
-It gets five star reviews because it’s very rustic, hearty, and just a delicious bowl of comfort food.
+It gets five-star reviews for its rustic, hearty, and delicious taste.

 Ingredients for Chicken Stew Recipe